awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 After you install AWS ParallelCluster, complete the following configuration steps\.

+Verify that your AWS Account has a role that includes the permissions needed to run the [`pcluster`](pcluster.md) CLI\.
+For more information, see [AWS ParallelCluster example instance and user policies](iam.md#example-parallelcluser-policies)\.

-First, set up your AWS credentials\.
+Set up your AWS credentials\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS CLI user guide*\.

 ```
 $ aws configure